-- · Participate in individual local supervision every week with the Local Clinical Supervisor. - · Ensure that they keep their Local Clinical Supervisor apprised of ALL clients. - Ensure that they actively protect client confidentiality during all supervision and clinical class supervision.
+- · Participate in individual local supervision every week with the Local Clinical Supervisor. - Ensure that they keep their Local Clinical Supervisor apprised of ALL clients.
+Students should schedule 7-12 clients per week, depending on if they need to meet 300 client contact hours or 500 client contact hours for graduation (depending on if state requirements are higher than program requirements). - Ensure that they actively protect client confidentiality during all supervision and clinical class supervision.
 This means, among other things, that students have an ethical responsibility to be sure that during online clinical classes, no one other than the NU Faculty and the clinical class members can overhear any of the conversations or see the student's computer/tablet screen.
 This also means that students are to be sure that no personally identifiable information is transmitted during clinical class supervision; students transmit only the minimum amount of information necessary to help the Program Faculty and other students understand the case. - Ensure that documents sent to the instructor and to other students never contain names (other than the student's name and the local clinical supervisor's name) or any other personally identifiable information about the client.
 Protecting client confidentiality is a prime ethical responsibility of all therapists, including student-interns. - Record and track all supervision hours in the Clinical Tracking System.